 As I mentioned in my previous post about my hair loss, I learned that it is manageable but as with most issues in my life I like to attack the problem from several angles.
 We magnified my head and what was so interesting is he showed me all this little itty bitty baby hairs that were so small, the naked eye couldn’t see them.
 Those were the hairs that we needed to help.
 The ones that were already gone are gone forever, but these baby ones still have hope.
 Here’s what the Dr. Yaker also taught me:

-- Hair loss will continue to get worse.
+- Hair loss will continue to get worse if left untreated.

 - Treatment for hair loss is a lifetime commitment, if you stop, your results will regress back to how they were.